devbyray/devbyray/README.md

 *   🌍  I'm based in The Netherlands
 *   🖥️  See my portfolio at [blog](http://byrayray.dev)
 *   ✉️  You can contact me at [ray@byrayray.dev](mailto:ray@byrayray.dev)
-*   🚀  I'm currently working on [Dev blog](http://byrayray.dev)
+*   🚀  I'm currently working on [Dev blog](http://byrayray.dev) & a secret AI project 😅
-*   🧠  I'm learning Always learning more in-depth TypeScript & JavaScript
+*   🧠  I'm always learning more in-depth TypeScript & JavaScript
 *   🤝  I'm open to collaborating on Mentorship
 *   ⚡  ChatGPT is my rubber duck 🦆